Skip to main content

 When someone joins a team workspace, everything works immediately:

-1. They see all enabled bundles on the Bundles page
+1. They see all enabled MCP servers on the MCP servers page

-2. They open any bundle in Studio — all tools work using workspace credentials
+2. They open any MCP server in Studio — all tools work using workspace credentials

-3. They see all workspace agents and their run history
+3. They see all workspace A2A agents and their run history

 4. They see all workspace tool executions with user attribution